yannickmoy/VerifyThis2023/README.md

 ## Challenge 2

 To see the starting solution to challenge 2 in SPARK, go to subdirectory `challenge2/spark`.
+The lemmas for correctly instantiating a formal unbounded hash set were proved on the redefined equality.
+The only procedure that requires termination proof is `Mk_Not`, which is proved with a structural subprogram variant.
+In order to not exceed the bounds of the hashed map, preconditions are needed on all procedures, but not stated for `Mk_Not`.

-Currently, this leads to an internal error when instantiating the container...
+Unfortunately, we hit an internal error when instantiating the container that could not be worked around.

 To see the solution in Why3, go to subdirectory `challenge2/why3`.
 The main solution in in the `challenge2.mlw` with hash-consing primitive partially